Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-order.md

 packetery-module-order communicates outside the repository with the Packeta API.
 Structured lines:

-calls → packeta-api (sync, SOAP) calls → packeta-widget-api (sync, REST)
+calls → packeta-soap-api (sync, SOAP) calls → packeta-widget (sync, REST)

 The module sends these SOAP operations through the client of `packetery-core`: `createPacket` and `createStorageFile` for a new packet [VERIFY: src/Packetery/Module/Order/PacketSubmitter.php#submitPacket],